ypsitau/ypsitau.github.io/jrasm/index.md

 	  </span>
 	</h1>
 	<p class="lead">
-	An assembler of Motorola 6800 MPU that features some functions useful to develop programs for JR-200, a micro computer made by Panasonic in 1983.
+	An assembler of Motorola 6800 MPU that features some functions useful to program for JR-200.
 	</p>
   </div>
 </div>

+## What's This?

+This is an assembler of Motorola 6800 MPU, an 8bit CPU designed by Motorola in 1974.
+And it has some features that I expect are useful to program for JR-200, a micro computer made by Panasonic in 1983.

+This tool has been inspired by a JR-200 emulator VJR-200 developed by FIND whose web site is [here](http://www.geocities.jp/find_jr200/vjr200.html).

 ## Installation